jballas/120-work/final-project-proposal/final-project-proposal.md

         - coloring
     - Add final sprites to game
     - Add final background to game
-3. Main Page and About page
+3. Main Page and About page (Finish by December 1st)
     - Draft main page layout
         - A simple p5.JS animation loop?
     - Write About page
     - Final sketch
     - Link Main Page to About and Game
-4. Sound
+4. Sound (finish by Decemer 4th)
     - Search Hooksounds.com or Musopen.org offer for free background music
     - Add background music to Game
     - Add music to Main Page